-This device complies with Part 15 of the FCC Rules.
-Operation is subject to the following two conditions: (1) this device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.
+- Operation is subject to the following two conditions: (1) this device may not cause interference, and (2) this device must accept any interference, including interference that may cause undesired operation of the device. - This Class B digital apparatus meets all reguirements of the Canadian Interference-Causing Equipment Regulations.